Average Reading Time: 7 minutes and 11 seconds

 This will oxygenate all five lobes of the lungs allowing you to extend the length of each breath and hopefully reach your goal to take 20 steps during the inhale and 20 steps during the exhale.

-Use nasal breathing with the “Darth Vader” (ujjayi) exhale during your regular workouts.
+Use nose breathing with the “Darth Vader” (ujjayi) exhale during your regular workouts.
 During the first five minutes of the workout as in step four, establish a deep, long, slow rhythm of the breath through the nose.
 Maintain that rhythm during the workout.
 If the nasal breath rate shortens or you have to open the mouth to breathe comfortably during the workout, it’s a sign that you are overworking.
-Slow down the pace and reset the original nasal breathing rhythm.
+Slow down the pace and reset the original nose breathing rhythm.

-Proper nasal breathing allows the body to respond to exercise without the fat storing, hunger provoking response.
+Proper nose breathing allows the body to respond to exercise without the fat storing, hunger provoking response.
 For most of us, this is a process!
 It is not easy in the beginning, but usually in about 2-3 weeks of practice you will begin to feel comfortable breathing through the nose and start experiencing the benefits.

 Stay tuned for my upcoming blog, “15 Benefits of Nose Breathing Exercise,” where I list the physiological benefits of breathing through the nose versus the mouth!